Nanofus/novel.js/README.md

 #### Actions

 The actions list works exactly the same way as the inventory, but is not visible to the player.
-This allows tracking of events and statistics in the game, such as levers pulled, dragons slain, whether the player has talked to a certain character or not etc.
+This allows tracking of events and statistics in the game, such as levers pulled, dragons slain, whether the player has talked to a certain character or not etc. They can be revealed to the player by setting `debugMode` to `true` in `game.json`.

 #### Scenes